tdebuche/HGCAL_TPG_pTT/README.md

 Each folder is divided into two folders : the first one gathers programmes, and the second one gathers the files produced by the programmes.

-#THE PROGRAM 'RUN' ALLOWS TO RUN EVERY PROGRAM OF THIS REPOSITORY
+THE PROGRAM 'RUN' ALLOWS TO RUN EVERY PROGRAM OF THIS REPOSITORY -